ufal/npfl138/tasks/tacotron.md

 Tacotron 2 architecture, generating a mel spectrogram given an input text.
 To pass in ReCodEx, minor toy dataset is used.

-Later in the examination period, there will be instructions for those who would like to create a working TTS system, describing how to train this implementation on real data and how to utilize some existing vocoder.

 Start with the [tacotron.py](https://github.com/ufal/npfl138/tree/past-2425/labs/14/tacotron.py) template, which contains extensive comments indicating how the architecture should look like and how the training should be performed.